onflow/docs/docs/concepts/hybrid-custody/guides/walletless-onboarding.md

 How you subsidize account creation will ultimately be up to you, and the custodial pattern you choose will likely involve regulatory implications based on where you and your customers reside.
 You'll also want to consider whether you or your users will subsidize transaction & account storage fees.

-With that said, our [Walletless Arcade example app](https://github.com/onflow/walletless-arcade-example) implemented a simple in-app custodial method and funded account creation, transaction, and storage fees with a backend developer account.
-Don't let these non-technical considerations keep you from building awesome apps!
+With that said, our [Walletless Arcade example app](https://github.com/onflow/walletless-arcade-example) implemented a simple in-app custodial method and funded account creation, transaction, and storage fees with a backend developer account. **Don't let these non-technical considerations keep you from building awesome apps!**

-If you're a smart contract developer looking to get started straight away with an example walletless onboarding transaction, take a look at the [@onflow/linked-accounts repo](https://github.com/onflow/linked-accounts).
+If you're a smart contract developer looking to get started straight away with example walletless onboarding transactions, take a look at the [restricted-child-account repo](https://github.com/flowtyio/restricted-child-account).

 ## Introduction

-To build a walletless onboarding experience, developers can design their first-time user experiences in a way that abstracts away the existence of an underlying blockchain from the user, so users don’t have to worry about wallets right away.
-Apps can leverage familiar Web2 onboarding features, such as social/email login and payments via credit card in order to help users experience the value of the app up front.
+To build a walletless onboarding experience, developers can design their first-time user experiences in a way that abstracts away the existence of an underlying blockchain from the user Apps can leverage familiar Web2 onboarding features, such as social/email login and payments via credit card in order to help users experience the value of the app up front.

-Underneath these onboarding features, developers can provide new users with an in-app custodial Flow account and handle all transactions on behalf of the user so that the user can begin using your app without the need to immediately set up a wallet.
+Underneath these onboarding features, developers can provide new users with an in-app custodial Flow account and handle all transactions on behalf of the user so that the newcomers can begin using apps without the need to immediately set up a wallet.
 In this case, any collectibles that a user acquires through the use of the app are held within this app custody account.

 While this approach can deliver an effective onboarding experience for users new to Web3, it’s important to provide these users with a seamless path to real ownership and control over the digital items that they’ve acquired.
 Given the benefits of an app custody experience (seamless on-chain transactions), we’ll want to establish this transition in a way that combines these benefits with those of self-custody (real ownership, portability of assets, composability at owner's discretion).

 On Flow, developers can establish this state of hybrid custody - where a user realizes the benefits of both app and self custody through shared control between app custody and self custody accounts.

-With hybrid custody, users can continue to seamlessly use your app without needing to approve transactions while having full control to take their digital items elsewhere in the ecosystem without the need to transfer them out of your app.
+With hybrid custody, users can continue to seamlessly use your app without needing to approve transactions while maintaining the ability to take their digital items elsewhere in the ecosystem without first needing to transfer them out of the app controlled account.

 Hybrid custody is enabled on Flow through Account Linking & Delegation.
-With Account Linking & Delegation, your app establishes a parent-child relationship by allowing the app custody account (child) to opt into being controlled by the self-custody account (parent).
-Read Account Linking & Delegation for more details on how hybrid custody is established on Flow.
+With Account Linking & Delegation, your app establishes a parent-child relationship by allowing the app custody account (child) to opt into being accessed by the self-custody account (parent).
+Read [Account Linking & Delegation](./linking-accounts.md) for more details on how hybrid custody is established on Flow.

 ## Design Considerations